PeterMulhair/BarPhy/README.md

   - `python barcode_queries.py --query EXID.fasta REXID`

 The script also requires certain directories.
-Both require a dir called `output/`.
 To run the `--query` version, place your fasta files in a directory called `queries/`

 **Output**